Soufas/audit_history_command/audit_history_command/README.markdown

 ## Overview

-This is a module to install and configure an immutable log file that contains the bash commands history for all users. the line with the command contains also the timestamp,user,source ip,current directory
+This is a module to install and configure an immutable log file that contains the bash commands history for all users.

 ## Module Description